rmccorm4/Tiny-Imagenet-200/README.md

 * Train a network to learn best classes to put together in a set?
 * Without using a network, recursively train a network, get the best classes and train on those, and repeat
 * Can a Generative Adversarial Network be used to increase the number of training/validation images per class by generating realistic images?

+ISSUES:
+* Evaluating loaded model with validation data is not returning the proper accuracy, need to look into this...